Standing up for the veterinary profession

 The sustainability debate

-In terms of the sustainability and ethics debate, it’s worth noting that in the UK, all meat used in pet food is sourced from the human food chain and must by law be fit for human consumption.
+In terms of the sustainability and ethics debate, it’s worth noting that in the UK, all animal products used in pet food must by law be fit for human consumption.
 The meat used is often that which would never end up in the human food chain in this country, as many consumers don’t like to eat those parts of the animals- for example, tripe, pig’s trotters, udders and chicken feet.
 Pet food is a useful way to use this nutrient-dense food without it being wasted, which is important both from a sustainability and an ethical perspective.

 There are other ways in which pet owners can exercise sustainable and ethical choices too - for example, by using biodegradable poo-bags, giving play and attention rather than plastic toys, discussing the best parasite treatment plans with their vet, and making better choices for animal welfare at supermarket checkouts for their own food by using BVA’s #ChooseAssured resources.
 I’m also interested in seeing what research into new insect-based protein sources shows, as these may have the capacity to address the rising need for more sustainable options for both human and pet food.